Modern medicine has developed surgical corrections for cleft lip and palette.

 A range of interventions is available for children born with a cleft.

 An orthodontist may start to repair the palate and bring the lips together within a week of birth.

-Surgery to close the cleft lip may happen within 3 to 6 months of the baby's birth, and repair to the cleft palate from 9 to 18 months.
-This should enable the child to speak and eat normally.
+Surgery to close the cleft lip may take place within 3 to 6 months of birth.
+An infant will generally receive treatment for a cleft palate between the ages of 9 and 18 months.

 Speech and hearing